klebgenomics/Klebsiella-genome-metadata/README.md

 ## Isolate metadata

-Data entries describe individual bacterial isolates.
+Data entries describe individual bacterial isolates and their associated sequence data.
+Please complete one row per isolate.

+Data fields and guidance are shown in the table below.

 | Status                               | Variable                     | Guidance                                                                                                                                                                                                                                   | Value format                                                                                                                                                                  |